 - 3 oz silver tequila

-- 2 tbsp of Hawaiian alaea sea salt or Himalayan pink salt for glass rim plus a wedge of lemon to make it stick
+- 2 tablespoon of Hawaiian alaea sea salt or Himalayan pink salt for glass rim plus a wedge of lemon to make it stick

 Instructions